We are neighbors, community leaders, and global citizens uniting for the common good. With you, we can accomplish even more.

 Commodore Brad Rubini

 Join other District Rotarians on a trip of a lifetime!
-This centennial celebration will be an amazing experience in Atlanta, GA.
+An International Convention is an experience like no other and this year’s convention will be held in Toronto, Canada.
 Hotels are booking quickly so please make your RSVP today!

 M.E.S.A., short for Medical Equipment and Supplies Abroad, was formed in 1981 by the Rotary Clubs of District 6600.
 Its mission is to facilitate international service projects by bringing equipment, technology and volunteerism to meet humanitarian needs throughout the world.
 MESA works to build partnerships between local Rotary clubs and areas of the world in need.